 Propane is typically used in scrap yards for cutting carbon steel where cut quality is not important.
 If your application does not require high-cut quality, propane is a rather cost-effective option.

 What consumables you attach to your MIG gun are just as important as selecting the correct gas to use.
 The diffuser, contact tip, and nozzle all play an important role in making sure the weld pool is adequately protected from the air around you.

 If your diffuser is clogged with any spatter or if your nozzle is too narrow, you run the risk of too little shielding gas getting out to protect the weld pool.
 This allows pockets of air into the gas, which can lead to spatter, porosity, and even contaminated welds.

 Some manufacturers make nozzles with a built-in spatter guard.
 This can double your gas diffusion, which will give you a much more consistent gas flow.
 The selection of your consumables does demand careful evaluation of the pieces.
 As well as the project at hand, and your operational priorities.

 Get High-Quality Consumables with American Torch Tip

-Now that you know what gas you need it is time to select the perfect gas diffuser.
+Now that you know what gas is used for MIG welding, it’s time to select the perfect gas diffuser.
 If you need a gas diffuser or nozzle for your MIG gun you have come to the right place.
 We have a wide selection of quality consumables and parts to help you achieve clean cuts.